backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `spec.owner` [required]

 An [entity reference](#string-references) to the owner of the domain, e.g.
-`artist-relations@example.com`.
+`artist-relations-team`.
 This field is required.

-In Backstage, the owner of an domain is the singular entity (commonly a team) that bears ultimate responsibility for the domain, and has the authority and capability to develop and maintain it.
+In Backstage, the owner of a domain is the singular entity (commonly a team) that bears ultimate responsibility for the domain, and has the authority and capability to develop and maintain it.
 They will be the point of contact if something goes wrong, or if features are to be requested.
-The main purpose of this field is for display purposes in Backstage, so that people looking at catalog items can get an understanding of to whom this system belongs.
+The main purpose of this field is for display purposes in Backstage, so that people looking at catalog items can get an understanding of to whom this domain belongs.
 It is not to be used by automated processes to for example assign authorization in runtime systems.
-There may be others that also develop or otherwise touch the system, but there will always be one ultimate owner.
+There may be others that also develop or otherwise touch the domain, but there will always be one ultimate owner.

 | [`kind`](#apiversion-and-kind-required)                | Default [`namespace`](#namespace-optional) | Generated [relation](well-known-relations.md) type                              |